barbeque/floppy-edge-connector-adapter/README.md

 ![The floppy adapter board, with HASL coating and no bevel.](images/first-rev.jpg)

-For long-term reliability, especially in humid environments, it's recommended that you pay extra at fabrication time to get hard gold fingers and a bevel.
+For long-term reliability, especially in humid environments or when the adapter is expected to be plugged and unplugged often, it's recommended that you pay extra at fabrication time to get hard gold fingers and a bevel.
 You can bevel it yourself with sandpaper, if needed.

+This project was developed as part of a [leaded solder](https://www.leadedsolder.com/) repair of a Sharp X1turbo, and based on an older board developed for a conversion of a NEC PC-8801mkII.

 # Bill of Materials
  * 34-pin female IDC right-angle header (0.100") such as [S9207-ND](https://www.digikey.ca/product-detail/en/sullins-connector-solutions/SFH11-PBPC-D17-RA-BK/S9207-ND/1990100) on DigiKey.